Matilda Wallace: Later years

 away in the north.
-Elsey was small with only about 1,500 cattle and was a marginal business proposition that became a drain on Abraham’s finances.
+Elsey was small with only about 1,500 cattle and was a marginal business proposition that became a drain on Abraham's finances.
 The first Elsey Station homestead was built soon after at Warlock Ponds and transported to Red Lily Lagoon in 1909.
 The lagoon was the site of a massacre after Duncan Campbell, who had been appointed first head stockman in June 1881, was murdered on Elsey Station on 15 July 1882.
+There were many other negative interactions with local Indigenous people.